 An expecting mother’s body goes through tremendous change during pregnancy and long after.
-Dr. Samantha Curtis’s goal is to create a team between mothers, their partners and families, and herself.
+Our doctors goal is to create a team between mothers, their partners and families, and herself.
 She’ll do whatever it takes to make sure you feel comfortable and supported throughout your pregnancy by offering pregnancy and pediatric-focused chiropractic care and a Webster Technique certification.

 Click on one of the blue hotspots to learn more.

 Exercise is great for everybody, but it can do amazing things for pregnant women.
 Exercise can help stimulate progesterone production, which could combat pregnancy complications.
 Exercising throughout a pregnancy can help an expecting mother cope with labor and have an easier delivery.
 Exercise also enhances postnatal recovery and rehabilitation.
 Dr. Samantha Curtis and the team at Pierce Chiropractic are dedicated to empowering mothers and helping them find the routines that work for them.

 Did you know that the ability of a newborn to simply turn their head to breastfeed is a necessary skill that effects their digestion as they grow?
 Infants instinctually tilt their heads in the direction that their cheek is grazed because it signals the direction of food.
 This turn of the head is necessary during “tummy time,” which is the precursor to rolling over and eventually crawling.
 And what is crawling if not a cross-crawl pattern (opposition movement), which incidentally stimulates digestion in anyone from infants to adults.
 It all comes back to breastfeeding and our first eating habits.
 Whether mothers come to us directly or are referred by their lactation consultants, Pierce Chiropractic offers new moms breastfeeding support and guidance.